 Cumulative Item Responses

 Below the graph and weekly details, you will find the Cumulative Item Response table.
-This table breaks down which domains the student was tested on, and how well they did.
+This table breaks down which domains and assessment objectives the student was tested on and how well they did.